markmerker/thinkcspy/_sources/GeneralIntro/LPS/OverviewComputerPrograms.rst

     License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Documentation License".
+A copy of the license is  includeed in the section entitled "GNU Free Documentation License".